benwhalley/datafluency/docs/05-uncertainty.md

 :::

 ### Prediction intervals

+Prediction intervals allow us to express uncertainty about future **individuals** we might sample, rather than the average value.

 We can repeat the process above to make the classical _prediction_ interval instead.
 We just change `interval = "confidence"` to `interval = "prediction"`